 2006-07: Michal Jordan played Zlin in the Czech juniors.
 In 40 games he scored 7 goals with 11 assists and 20 PIM.
 In six games playing for the Czech Republic at the WJC U-18 tournament, he had one assist.

-2007-08: Jordan began the season in the OHL with the Windsor Spitfires before a mid-season trade to the Peter Karmanos-owned Plymouth Whalers (Karmanos owns both the Whalers and the Hurricanes and Carolina has drafted ten Whalers through the years).
+2007-08: Jordan began the season in the OHL with the Windsor Spitfires before a mid-season trade to the Peter Karmanos-owned Plymouth Whalers (Karmanos owns both the Whalers and the Hurricanes; Carolina has drafted several Whalers).
 In 61 regular season games with Windsor and Plymouth, Jordan scored 6 goals with 22 assists and 44 PIM.
-In four playoff games with Plymouth, Jordan had 3 assists but with a discouraging -9 plus/minus as the Whalers were swept by Kitchener.
+In four playoff games with Plymouth, Jordan had 3 assists but with a discouraging minus-9 as the Whalers were swept by Kitchener.
 Jordan also represented the Czech Republic in both the U-18 and U20 WJC tournaments in addition to playing in the OHL.
 With the U-18 team, he finished with 5 assists in five games while he had 1 assist in six games with the U-20 squad.
+Carolina selected Jordan in the fourth round (105th overall) in the 2008 NHL Draft.

-2008-09: After attending camp with the Whilaers, Jordan returned to the OHL and was Plymouth’s top scoring defenseman, registering 12 goals and 30 assists and +28 in 58 games.
+2008-09: Jordan attended camp with the Hurricanes before returning to the OHL and was Plymouth’s top scoring defenseman, registering 12 goals and 30 assists and plus-28 in 58 games.
 His 42 points ranked tied for 13th among all OHL defensemen.
 Both Plymouth and Jordan fared better in the playoffs.
-In eleven games, Jordan had 3 assists with 12 PIM but was a respectable +2 as the Whalers defeated Sarnia in the first round before falling to Memorial Cup-bound Windsor in the second round.
+In eleven games, Jordan had 3 assists with 12 PIM and was plus-2 as the Whalers defeated Sarnia in the first round before falling to Memorial Cup-bound Windsor in the second round.
 Again representing the Czech Republic at the WJC U-20 tournament, he had 1 assist in six games.

-2010-11: Jordan competed for Hurricanes' AHL affiliate Charlotte as a 20-year-old in his first season of pro hockey.
+2010-11: Jordan competed for Hurricanes’ AHL affiliate Charlotte as a 20-year-old in his first season of pro hockey.
 In 67 games, he scored 4 goals with 14 assists and had 35 PMs.
-Jordan's +15 plus/minus was the second-best on the Checkers behind veteran forward Jacob Mickflikier.
-In 16 OHL playoff games, Jordan had 2 assists and was -3.
+Jordan’s plus-15 plus/minus was the second-best on the Checkers behind veteran forward Jacob Mickflikier.
+In 16 OHL playoff games, Jordan had 2 assists and was minus-3.

 2011-12: Jordan was one of two players to skate in all 76 games for Carolina AHL affiliate Charlotte in his second pro season.
 Though focused on the defensive aspects of the game he was second amongst Checkers defensemen with 22 points; scoring 4 goals with 18 assists and was minus-15 with 43 penalty minutes.
 Charlotte finished third in the Midwest Division; one point out of an AHL playoff spot.